yuanchenyang/personal-website/blog/_posts/2026-05-01-automatic-theorem-proving.md

 It is a classically known fact that all nonnegative binary forms (univariate polynomials) can be written as a sum of two squares.
-In a joint paper with Benoit Legat and Pablo Parrilo published in the [SIAM Journal of Optimization](https://doi.org/10.1137/22M1516208), we showed that for all nonnegative binary forms $$p$$, the nonconvex rank-2 factorization of $$ f_p(\mathbf{u}) = \left\| u_1^2 + u_2^2 - p\right\|^2 $$ has no spurious local
+In a joint paper with Benoît Legat and Pablo Parrilo published in the [SIAM Journal of Optimization](https://doi.org/10.1137/22M1516208), we showed that for all nonnegative binary forms $$p$$, the nonconvex rank-2 factorization of $$ f_p(\mathbf{u}) = \left\| u_1^2 + u_2^2 - p\right\|^2 $$ has no spurious local